syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/save-pdf-file/to-amazon-s3.md

 domainurl: ##DomainURL##
 ---

-# Save PDF files to AWS S3
+# Save PDF file to AWS S3

-To save a PDF files to AWS S3, you can follow the steps below
+To save a PDF file to AWS S3, you can follow the steps below

 **Step 1:** Create a PDF Viewer sample in JavaScript